thocky/thocky.github.io/README.md

 # Thocky
-Made with the THOCK sound
+Notes made with the THOCK sound